 01. Reclamation Plan Approval Required.
 Approval of a reclamation plan by the Department is required even if approval of such plan has been or will be obtained from a federal agency.
-No operator shall-may conduct mining operations on any lands in the state until the reclamation plan has been approved by the director, and the operator has filed the required financial assurance.
-(3-18-22)( a.
-All items and information required or allowed under Section 069 of these rules; (3-18-22)
+No operator shall_may conduct mining operations on any lands in the state until the reclamation plan has been approved by the directorDirector, and the operator has filed the required financial assurance.
+(3-18-22)()